-Brining any meat can add a significant amount of water to it before you cook to make meats juicier and tenderer.
-You can actually increase the total weight of a cut of pork by 15% or more.
-While this is purely water weight, it is a liquid that takes some time to cook out.
-Therefore, the amount of water that remains in a piece of meat during cooking can increase greatly.
-This makes it moister and tenderer.
+Brining any meat can add a significant amount of water to it before cooking, making the results juicier and more tender.
+You can actually increase the total weight of a cut of pork by 15 percent or more.
+While this is purely water weight, it is a liquid that takes more time to cook out, meaning that the amount of water that remains in a piece of meat during cooking can increase greatly.
+This makes it retain moisture.

 Basic Brining Formula

 The basic formula for a brine solution is 1 cup of salt (preferably without iodine) to one gallon of water.
 This is a good rule to follow.
 While under-brining won't have a negative effect on foods, over-brining can be disastrous.
 Either using too much salt or brining for too long will leave you with a cut of meat that is too salty to eat.
 Don't worry about the full cup of salt–that's only 1 tablespoon per cup of water.
 The solution should be salty to the taste, but not thick with salt.
 This formula assumes that you are using regular table salt.
 If you are using a coarser salt, like kosher salt you will want to add more, about 1 1/2 cups per gallon.
 This is because kosher salt weighs less by volume.